 The following columns can be added and removed as desired:

 - Sentiment: A bar for each topic that is segmented into the sentiments respondents expressed for that topic.
 The size of each segment is determined by the percentage of respondents who matched that sentiment.
 If you hover over the bar, you can see this exact value.

 Qtip: Remember you can adjust the colors used to indicate each type of sentiment.

-- Volume change: The change in the proportion of responses tagged with each topic.
+- Topic count change: The change in the proportion of responses tagged with each topic.
 Represented as a percent of increase or decrease.
 This is calculated by taking the proportion (percentage) of responses from the earlier time window and subtracting it from the later time window.